Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Introduction

 \section{Introduction}

-Based on the universal approximation property of neural networks, deep learning plays an important role in artificial intelligence.
-Various network structures such as the feedforward neural network (FNN), convolutional neural network (CNN) \cite{krizhevsky2017imagenet}, recurrent neural network(RNN) \cite{lecun1998gradient}, graph neural networks (GNN) \cite{Wu2020Comprehensive} are developed to deal with different data structures.
-In practice, the networks including skip connection, such as the well-known residual network (ResNet) \cite{he2016deep,he2016identity}, is standand for almost all the best models, such as the amazing AlphaFold network for protein structure prediction \cite{jumper2021highly}.
-Motivated by the connection between the ResNets and the forward Euler method to discretize dynamic systems \cite{Weinan2017A}, novel networks such as the neural ordinary differential equations (ODE) \cite{Chen2018Neural}, the PolyNet\cite{zhang2017polynet}, FractalNet\cite{larsson2016fractalnet} and RevNet \cite{lu2018beyond}, are proposed which extended the structure library of neural networks.
+Based on the universal approximation property of neural networks, deep learning plays an important role in artificial intelligence, data science and natural science, including applications on solving differential equations \cite{Han2018Solving,Yu2018Deep,Sirignano2018DGM,Raissi2019Physicsinformed}.
+Various network structures, such as feedforward neural networks (FNNs), convolutional neural networks (CNNs) \cite{krizhevsky2017imagenet}, recurrent neural networks (RNNs) \cite{lecun1998gradient}, and graph neural networks (GNNs) \cite{Wu2020Comprehensive}, have been developed to address different data structures.
+In practice, the networks, such as the well-known residual network (ResNet) \cite{he2016deep,he2016identity}, include skip connections, which is standard for almost all the best models, such as the remarkable AlphaFold network for protein structure prediction \cite{jumper2021highly}.
+Motivated by the combined ResNet and forward Euler method for discretizing dynamical systems \cite{Weinan2017A}, novel networks such as neural ordinary differential equations (ODE) \cite{Chen2018Neural}, PolyNet\cite{zhang2017polynet}, FractalNet\cite{larsson2017fractalnet} and RevNet \cite{lu2018beyond}, have been proposed, and they have extended the structure library of neural networks.